golangkorea/golang-spec/Expressions/arithmetic_operators.md

 ## Integer overflow

 For unsigned integer values, the operations +, -, *, and << are computed modulo 2<sup>n</sup>, where n is the bit width of the [unsigned integer](/Types/numeric_types.html)'s type.
-Loosely speaking, these unsigned integer operations discard high bits upon overflow, and programs may rely on ``wrap around''.
+Loosely speaking, these unsigned integer operations discard high bits upon overflow, and programs may rely on "wrap around".

 For signed integers, the operations +, -, *, and << may legally overflow and the resulting value exists and is deterministically defined by the signed integer representation, the operation, and its operands.
 No exception is raised as a result of overflow.
 A compiler may not optimize code under the assumption that overflow does not occur.
 For instance, it may not assume that x < x + 1 is always true.